 Agrippina Vaganova developed the Vaganova Method between the years 1916 and 1948, a curriculum for teaching classical ballet.
 Vaganova combined the best aspects of various styles into one coherent technique, which involves the entire body in order to achieve the greatest range of movement and expression.
 Vaganova prioritized teacher instruction - particularly what was taught, for how long, and how much.
 She, too, would spend hours planning her own lessons everyday and made sure to explain the purpose and reason behind each exercise to her students.
 Vaganova's method of ballet instruction soon became the basis for all Russian ballet training.
 After her death in 1951, the Imperial Ballet School continued to preserve her teaching methods and was renamed the Vaganova Ballet Academy to recognize the school's greatest and most influential teacher.

 A timeless, proven curriculum

-New developments in artistic practice is at the core of the Method.
-Although the curriculum was created many years ago, its ability to adapt to current trends in the dance world is what allows it to withstand the test of time.
-The beauty of the method is that it sets a foundation of technique that is strong and adaptable, catering to and enhancing each student's unique qualities in whichever ballet climate they may find themselves in.
+New developments in artistic practice are at the core of the Vaganova Method.
+Although the curriculum was created years ago, its ability to adapt to current dance trends allows it to withstand the test of time.
+The method establishes a foundation that is strong yet flexible, catering to and enhancing each student's unique qualities.